gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

 I now need to prepare the Gardener extensions `shoot-dns-service` and `shoot-cert-service` and set the parameters accordingly.

-{{% alert color="info" %}}
+> [!NOTE]
-Please note, that the availability of Gardener Extensions depends on how your administrator has configured the Gardener landscape.
+> Please note, that the availability of Gardener Extensions depends on how your administrator has configured the Gardener landscape.
 Please contact your Gardener administrator in case you experience any issues during activation.
-{{% /alert %}}

 The following snippet allows Gardener to manage my entire custom domain, whereas with the `include:` attribute I restrict all dynamic entries under the subdomain `gsicdc.mydomain.io`: